alvarobartt/serving-pytorch-models/README.md

 Credits for the dataset slice go to [@mrdbourke](https://github.com/mrdbourke), as he nicely provided me the information via Twitter DM.

-Credits for the tips on how to serve a PyTorch transfer learningn model using TorchServe go to [@prashantsail](https://github.com/prashantsail) as he properly explained in [this comment](https://github.com/pytorch/serve/issues/620#issuecomment-674971664).
+Credits for the tips on how to serve a PyTorch transfer learning model using TorchServe go to [@prashantsail](https://github.com/prashantsail) as he properly explained in [this comment](https://github.com/pytorch/serve/issues/620#issuecomment-674971664).